wongdigital/rogerwong-site/_content/posts/art-for-biden.md

 ---
 title: "Art for Biden"
 date: "2020-11-16"
-categories:
+category: "Side Projects"
+tags:
-  - "design"
+  - "Personal Projects"
-  - "politics"
+  - "Political Art"
-  - "projects"
+  - "Social Issues"
 imageSrc: "/images/VoteForJoe-scaled-1.jpg"
 imageAlt: "Vote for Joe"
 excerpt: "When Christopher Simmons called for artwork supporting the Biden-Harris campaign, what started as a single contribution evolved into an obsessive creative series.
 Through 3D typography and animated loops, I channeled my hopes for democracy into Instagram-ready animations designed to catch eyes and change minds."